 4. JaundiceJaundice is a common newborn condition affecting 3 out of 4 newborns.
 You will know your baby has jaundice if his skin and the whites of his eyes turn yellow.

 When does it go away?
 Jaundice generally disappears by 1 to 2 weeks of age.
 Babies who aren’t receiving enough milk (underfed) are more prone to jaundice.
-The American Academy of Pediatrics (AAP) recommends that mothers breastfeed at least 8 times a day during the early weeks to ensure that their babies are getting enough to eat and to prevent jaundice.
+The American Academy of Pediatrics (AAP) recommends that mothers breastfeed at least 8 to 12 times a day during the early weeks to ensure that their babies are getting enough to eat and to prevent jaundice.

 If the jaundice persists or the bilirubin level continues to rise, your baby might need to be placed under special lights in the hospital (phototherapy).
 (Click here for more on the different types of jaundice and here to learn more about breastfeeding and jaundice.)